paxsonsa/cinemotion/README.md

 A basic implementation does a few things:
 1. Implement the `indiemotion::Application`
 2. Build an Instance of `indiemotion::Server`
-3. Start the Server in a new thread and pass in a `on_start` callback to attach your application to the given `Session`
+3. Start the Server in a new thread and pass in a `on_start` callback to attach your application to the given `SessionCon`

 Below is a naive implementation
 ```cpp